 1. Blend the potatoes

 Combine peeled potatoes and water in a blender.
 Blend until completely smooth with no lumps.
-This is the base of your dough, so take the time to get it smooth.

 2. Microwave and stir

 Pour the mixture into a microwave-safe bowl.
 Microwave for 5 minutes total, but stop every 30 seconds to stir thoroughly.
 This constant stirring is what creates the chewy texture.
 Do not skip this step.
-By the end, the mixture should be thick and paste-like.

 3. Add starch and form the dough

 Transfer the thickened potato paste to a mixing bowl.
 Add salt and tapioca starch.
 Mix until it forms a thick, stretchy dough.
-It should feel slightly sticky but hold its shape.

 4. Pipe into oil

 Scoop the dough into a piping bag.
 Heat neutral oil in a deep pan to around 170-180°C. Pipe the dough directly into the hot oil in short strips, about 8-10cm each.
-Fry only a few at a time to prevent them from sticking together.

 5. Fry until golden